 - 3.1 At the start of each game, captains from both teams meet at midfield for the coin toss to determine who starts with the ball.
-The visiting team calls the toss. - 3.2 The winner of the coin toss has the choice of offence or defence.
+The visiting team calls the toss. - The winner of the coin toss has the choice of offence or defence.
 The loser of the coin toss has the choice of direction.
-Possession changes to start the second half to the team that started the game on defence. - 3.3 The offensive team takes possession of the ball at its 5-yard line and has four (4) plays to cross midfield.
-Once a team crosses midfield, it has four (4) plays to score a touchdown. - 3.4 If the offence fails to score or fails to cross midfield with their first set of downs the ball changes possession, with play starting on the 5 yard line of the team obtaining that possession. - 3.5 If the defending intercepts the ball the player in possession of the ball can advance the ball to score. if the player fails to score the ball is spotted where the flag pull is made, or the player runs out of bounds. - 3.7 The tempo of the game is to be dictated by the referee and not the players or coaches involved.
+At the start of the second half the team that started the game on defence will start with the ball. - The offensive team takes possession of the ball at its 5-yard line and has four (4)

+3.3 plays to cross midfield.
+Once a team crosses midfield, it has four (4) plays to score a touchdown.

+- If the offence fails to score or fails to cross midfield with their first set of downs the ball changes possession, with play starting on the 5-yard line of the team obtaining that possession. - If the defending team intercepts the ball the player in possession of the ball can advance

+3.5 the ball to score.
+If the player fails to score the ball is spotted where the flag pull is made, or the player runs out of bounds. - 3.6 The tempo of the game is to be dictated by the referee and not the players or coaches involved.
 The ball can only be spotted by an official.
-This dictates the Line of scrimmage.
+This dictates the line of scrimmage.